edsoncelio/loki/docs/sources/send-data/promtail/cloud/eks/_index.md

 helm upgrade  promtail loki/promtail -n monitoring -f values.yaml
 ```

-Let go back to Grafana and type in the query below to fetch all logs related to Volume from Kubelet:
+Let go back to Grafana and type in the query below to fetch all logs related to Volume from `kubelet`:

 ```logql
 {unit="kubelet.service"} |= "Volume"
 ```

-Filter expressions are powerful in LogQL they help you scan through your logs, in this case it will filter out all your [kubelet][kubelet] logs not having the `Volume` word in it.
+Filter expressions are powerful in LogQL they help you scan through your logs, in this case it will filter out all your [`kubelet`][kubelet] logs not having the `Volume` word in it.

 The workflow is simple, you always select a set of labels matchers first, this way you reduce the data you're planing to scan.(such as an application, a namespace or even a cluster).
 Then you can apply a set of filters to find the logs you want.